visgl/deck.gl/bindings/python/pydeck/README.md

 jupyter nbextension enable --sys-prefix --py pydeck
 ```

+### Mapbox API token

+Like deck.gl, the pydeck library takes its basemap tiles from [Mapbox](http://mapbox.com/).
+Register with Mapbox, and you can [find your Mapbox access token here](https://account.mapbox.com/access-tokens/).
+The service is free until a certain level of traffic is exceeded.

+You will need to inform pydeck about your key by setting an environment variable.
+In your terminal, run `export MAPBOX_API_KEY=<mapbox-key-here>`, which pydeck will read to use Mapbox basemaps.
+You can also refer to the pydeck docs to see how to pass the key as a variable.

 ## Getting started

 The following code renders a visualization similar to the one above in a Jupyter notebook: